DataSolace/smart-home-index/CONTRIBUTING.md

     1. If the manufacturer or device don't exist, feel free to create the directory with a `info.md` file containing basic information about the manufacturer or device (this is optional, but will help speed up the process of adding the device to the index)
 4. Submit a Pull Request

+> **Not comfortable with Git?** No problem!
+Just open an issue with your notes and we'll handle adding them to the repository for you.
+Make sure to let us know how you'd like to be credited (GitHub username, website, etc.).

 ## Detailed Process

 ### 1. Fork & Clone